zendesk/go-httpclerk/README.md

 ## Usage

-You'll need to create some sort of logger that confroms to the `LogDestination` interface in this package.
+You'll need to create some sort of logger that conforms to the `LogDestination` interface in this package.
 The [go-logger](https://github.com/op/go-logging) package is recommended.

 ### Simple example: